 The Adelaide Fringe Festival spans the entirety of Mad March.
 After the Edinburgh Fringe Festival, the one in Adelaide is the second largest in the world.
 It started in 1960 as a sort of protest after some artists were refused the right to perform in the Adelaide Festival of Arts (see below).
 It continued to occur every two years, until in 2007 it was decided that it should be an annual event.
 Now it has over 5000 performers each year and occurs in multiple venues in the city centre and suburbs.
 There is almost every type of show you can possibly imagine, from comedy to music, children’s shows to circus, caberet to film.
 It is estimated that in 2018 more that 2.7million tickets were sold to the various events.

 The hub of the Fringe is the Garden of Unearthly Delights, and amazing space set up in the city fringe parklands.
-Not only does in include a handful or small tent-like venues, there are food and drink stalls, carnival rides, roving performers, market stalls, and many different seating areas under the fairy-lights in the trees.
+Not only does it include a handful or small tent-like venues, there are food and drink stalls, carnival rides, roving performers, market stalls, and many different seating areas under the fairy-lights in the trees.
 Even if you are not attending one of the shows, it’s a great evening out to meet friends here, enjoy a drink or two and some food, and just soak in the party atmosphere.

-While the Garden of Unearthly Delights is the hub, the premiere event is the Fringe Parade on the opening night. thousands of performers don their elaborate costumes and dance up and down Rundle Street, turning it into one big party venue.
+While the Garden of Unearthly Delights is the hub, the premiere event is the Fringe Parade on the opening night.
+Thousands of performers don their elaborate costumes and dance up and down Rundle Street, turning it into one big party venue.
 More than 100 000 spectators joined in the party in 2018.

 A great free event is the light projections on many of the buildings along North Terrace.
 These can be seen after sunset, every night during the Fringe.